 Heng, S.*, Zhang, B.*, Han, X., Lorch, S. A., and Small, D. S. Instrumental variables: to strengthen or not to strengthen?
 Submitted.

 Heng, S.*, Kang, H.*, Small, D. S., and Fogarty, C. B. Increasing power for observational studies of aberrant response: an adaptive approach.
-Submitted.
+Under Revision.

 Heng, S., Small, D. S., and Rosenbaum, P. R. Finding the strength in a weak instrument in a study of cognitive outcomes produced by catholic high schools.
 Journal of the Royal Statistical Society: Series A, 183(3), 935-958.